projgb/ML_ClassificationModels/README.md

 Various classification models are k-Nearest neighbour (KNN), Logistics Regression, Decision Tree, k-means, Support Vector Machine.

 # Description of learning
-Iris dataset is used to predict classes of Iris from a given test set.
-Comparison of outcome from all models is compared and displayed.
+Iris dataset is used to predict class of Iris flower from a given test set.
+Outcome from all models is compared and displayed in chart format.

 # Sample display of various models performance comparison